Power-Lab/power-transformation-lab-site/opportunities.md

 - If you are a fellowship recipient with funding

-## School of Global Policy & Strategy

-### Masters degrees

-GPS offers a variety of [masters degrees][gps-masters].
-The [admissions office][gps-admissions] will be better prepared to answer questions on the differences among the programs.
-A limited number of research assistantships may become available for GPS masters students on an ad-hoc basis.

-Interested students are highly encouraged to take relevant energy policy courses, including:
-- GPPS 428 (Winter, Davidson).
-Politics of Energy and Environmental Regulation
-- GPPA 472 (Fall, Martin).
-Latin American Environmental and Energy Policy
-- GPPS 473 (Fall, Herberg).
-Political Economy of Energy in Asia
-- GPPS 490 (Winter, Davidson).
-Energy and Environmental Policy in Asia

-For life tips on a career in energy policy, [Dan Kammen's website][kammen] is a good start.

-### Joint Ph.D. in Political Science and International Affairs

-The Department of Political Science and GPS offer a joint [Ph.D. in Political Science and International Affairs][gps-phd].
-This prepares students for careers in political science, including a core curriculum shared with the political science Ph.D. degree.

 ## Power and Energy Systems @ UCSD

 The [Power and Energy Systems Group @ UCSD][ucsd-pes] is designed to integrate power and energy systems research/programs and enhance the community of power and energy systems researchers on campus.
 We facilitate collaborations among students and faculty across departments/centers, provide feedback to students' work through biweekly meetings, and provide graduate student career mentoring.

-## Course schedules

-The UCSD Schedule of Classes is somewhat difficult to navigate, so here is a set of "quickview" scripts to find out when classes are typically taught and what your favorite profs are teaching: [ucsd-class-schedule-quickview][git-quickview]

 ## Other Opportunities